Itbaliq/tabin/README.md

 # Table of some stuff
-This is just a small test project from EPAM
+This is just a small test project from EPAM<br />
-U could see the task in a "task" and a part of functional in a "screenshots" Guess,that's all
+U could see the task in a "task" and a part of functional in a "screenshots"<br />
+Guess,that's all<br />
-See u,comrade
+See u,comrade<br />